pinterest/typespec/packages/graphql/letter-to-santa/optionality.md

 <a name="visibility-requiredness-conflict"></a>
 ### Visibility and requiredness conflict
-This introduces a bit more of an explicit relationship between requiredness and visibility.
+This proposal introduces a bit more of an explicit relationship between requiredness and visibility.
 For a given lifecycle, there are now six possibilities:
 - visible and default requiredness
 - visible and required
 - visible and optional